 Flooring can get expensive, so don’t be afraid to seek the best and most cost-effective option.
 Your overall square footage will determine the final cost of the material you choose.
 You just need to ensure it matches your style to achieve the look you are after.

-The type of lighting you choose for your master bathroom will make or break your theme or style.
+The type of lighting you choose for your primary bathroom will make or break your theme or style.
 You can have any overhead lighting you desire.

 In larger bathrooms or those with high or vaulted ceilings, you can get chandeliers or drop downlights to accentuate the specific style you are going for.